dkfitzpatrick/antlr4-golang-test/README.md

-# Performance Tests
+# Grammars for performance testing

+A variety of grammars setup for testing performance of golang target for Antlr4.
+Base structure is:

+   grammar_test.go
+   grammar/*.g4, build.sh, data/

+The test files only include Benchmark targets.
+Run via:

+  % go test -run=None -bench=. <grammar>_test.go

+As of 9/28/2021 - the following are useable:

+   c_test.go
+   verilog_test.go
+   sv2017_test.go

+The following show fails wrt to the golang generated code (primarily via function overloading which is not supported in golang):

+   java8_test.go
+   cpp14_test.go

-# Antlr Golang Target Fails
+## Details on Antlr Golang Target Fails

-Golang target generation issues seem to be focused on relying on overloading functions.

-## Java8 Grammar (fails/java8)
+## Java8 Grammar (./java8)

 java8/java8_parser.go:20936:6: NewEmptyStatementContext redeclared in this block
 	previous declaration at parser/java8_parser.go:20275:34

-## CPP14 Grammar (fails/cpp14)
+## CPP14 Grammar (./cpp14)

 cpp14/cpp14_parser.go:8788:6: NewExpressionContext redeclared in this block
 	previous declaration at parser/cpp14_parser.go:5218:6